robertsabum/IP-Stack-Message-Encapsulation/Layers/Physical/readme.md

 #### BitStream *receive(EthernetFrame *frame)

-This method receives an EthernetFrame from the Data Link Layer and returns a BitStream.
+This method receives an EthernetFrame from the Data Link Layer, enqueue it in the EthernetBuffer and calls `serve()`.

 Example usage:
 ```cpp